-- The Move Out columns (labeled "-") will indicate move outs ("-1") on the day of a resident's Financial Move Out Date.
-This date displays in the Move Out Information section at the top of their Moved Out profile.
+Move Out column (labeled "-") shows a move-out ("-1") on the resident's Financial Move Out Date — the date displayed in the Move Out Information section at the top of their Moved Out profile.

-- The Res Days at the tops of the tables will calculate occupancy until the day of a resident's room Financial Move Out Date.
+Res Days at the top of each table count occupancy through the day of the Financial Move Out Date.

-- In the tables at the bottom of the report, the Move Outs table will display the Financial Move Out date as the the date reflected on the Moved Out resident's profile.
-Keep in mind that this is the day after the Financial Move Out date that was selected in the Move Out pane.
+Move Outs table at the bottom of the report displays the Financial Move Out Date from the Moved Out profile, which is the day after the date selected in the Move Out pane.

 Resident Michael Smith is moving out and is financially responsible for rent until 3/28.